 — dynamic pressure:

-When the flow is directed into the tank, the incoming jet disperses into a large volume of liquid, loses momentum, causing to become greater than 0.
-When the liquid flows out of the tank, the liquid in the volume is accelerated at the port and becomes 0.
+When the flow is directed into the tank, the incoming jet is dispersed in a large volume of liquid, loses momentum, which leads to It’s getting bigger 0.
+When the liquid flows out of the tank, the liquid in the volume accelerates in the port and becomes 0.

 — the density of the liquid at the inlet A, B, C, D, E, F;

-- the cross-sectional area of the inlet port into the tank;
+— the cross-sectional area of the entrance port to the tank;

-- liquid level in the tank, or height, relative to the bottom of the tank;
+— the liquid level in the tank, or the height relative to the bottom of the tank;

-- height of the inlet port location relative to the bottom of the tank.
+— the height of the entrance port relative to the bottom of the tank.

-The equation of conservation of energy in the volume of the tank liquid has the form:
+The energy conservation equation in the tank liquid volume has the form:

 where: